Accountability

 Frequently Asked Questions

-The Colorado Healing Fund (CHF) is a non-profit established in the Colorado Attorney General’s Office as a secure way for the public to give directly to victims of mass casualty crime in our state.
-Oversight of CHF comes from a volunteer Board of Directors.
+The Colorado Healing Fund (CHF) is a non-profit established by the Colorado Attorney General’s Office as a secure way for the public to give directly to victims of mass casualty crime in our state.
+Oversight of CHF comes from a volunteer Board of Trustees.

 Who does CHF Help?